kieran-ryan/leabhar-cliste/docs/console.md

 Spend some time to filter out noise from emails, optimise your tooling, or even build an ecosystem of tools to support your development; the possibilities are limitless.

-For example, you could automate formatting that you manually apply to maintain a clean code base, just like [pyprojectsort](https://github.com/kieran-ryan/pyprojectsort).
+For instance, you could automate formatting that you manually apply to maintain a clean code base, just like [pyprojectsort](https://github.com/kieran-ryan/pyprojectsort).

 ### Alias